The Alberta Ombudsman uses social media to reach online audiences and share information with Albertans about the work our office does.

 Under Alberta’s Ombudsman Act, the Ombudsman responds to complaints of unfair treatment by:

 We do not accept complaints via social media.
-Complaints must be submitted to our office on the required form (available on our website at https://www.ombudsman.ab.ca/complaints/make-an-online-complaint/) and can be uploaded to us through our website, or submitted in person, by mail, or via fax.
+Complaints must be submitted to our office in writing and can be uploaded to us through our website (at https://www.ombudsman.ab.ca/complaints/make-an-online-complaint/), or submitted in person, by mail, or via fax.

 Edmonton Mailing Address